weilueluo/Pictures-to-Picture/README.md

 # Picture-From-Pictures
+---
 ### build a picture from other pictures xD
-#### just requests for images if you want me to do it for you :D
-#### not too much plz :/
-### First run is slow and as it will create a database in current directory, database settings available in settings.py
-### Subsequent run will be much faster
+### First run is slow and as it will create a database in current directory, database settings available in settings.py.
+Subsequent run will be much faster
+### just requests for images if you want me to do it for you :D, not too much plz :/
+---
 > - Database size: 33306
 > - Repeat images: no
 ---